 As part of the Computers in Village Schools project, AEF has delivered 189 computers and software, and provided training to approximately 100 AEF renovated village schools.

 Building Schools in America

-AEF has participated in the building of the first two Armenian day school in the United States: Holy Martyr’s Ferrahian Elementary and High School and Mesrobian School
+AEF has participated in the financing of the first two Armenian day schools in the United States: Holy Martyr’s Ferrahian Elementary and High School and Mesrobian School.

-In addition to helping the schools above AEF has made donations to day schools and preschools in the US, Canada and Lebanon.
+In addition to helping the schools mentioned above, AEF has made donations to day schools and preschools in the US, Canada and Lebanon.
 Since its inception in 1950, AEF has supported more than 20 Armenian schools in the diaspora with a historical cumulative funding of over $1 million.

-AEF was one of the nine Armenian Organizations receiving funds ($333,333) from Life Insurance Settlement for Survivors of Genocide.
-AEF allocated 100% of the funds for renovations of schools and furnish new desks to schools renovated by AEF.
+AEF was one of the nine Armenian Organizations which received funds ($333,333) from New York Life Insurance Settlements for Survivors of Genocide.
+AEF allocated 100% of the funds for renovations of schools, including furnishing new desks.